National Guard GI Bill User's Guide

-GI Bill benefits are available for Selected Reserve servicemembers to help with education and training costs.
+GI Bill benefits are available for Selected Reserve servicemembers to help with education and training costs, this guide will help to explain the Montgomery GI Bill - Selected Reserve (MGIB-SR).
 The guide topics include the following:

-The MGIB SR Chapter 1606 benefit is worth over $11,000.
+The MGIB-SR benefit is worth over $11,000.
 This amount is based on the current monthly full-time student payment rate multiplied by the 36-month limit.
 This "payment rate" automatically increases on October 1 each year.
 You get the increase no matter when you became eligible or start using it.

 Note: Your actual benefits may be higher if you signed up for the Army, Navy or Marine Corps College Funds.

 To be eligible for the MGIB SR you must meet the following criteria:

 - Have a six-year obligation to serve in the Selected Reserve or Guard signed after June 30, 1985.
 If you are an officer, you must have agreed to serve six years in addition to your original obligation.

 - Complete your initial active duty for training (IADT).

 - Meet the requirement to receive a high school diploma or equivalency certificate before completing IADT.